Skip to main content

 Private equity worldwide - statistics & facts

 In the last decades, private equity has emerged as a dominant force in global finance, reshaping industries and driving economic growth worldwide.
-After the peak experienced in 2021, however, private equity activity slowed down in 2022 and 2023, due to multiple factors such as inflationary headwinds, rising interest rates, geopolitical unrest and general uncertainty.
-With an estimated value of nearly four trillion dollars, private equity dry capital - a term commonly used in the private equity world to refer to committed, but unallocated capital - reached unprecedented heights in 2023.
-A high level of this capital means that private equity firms have unspent cash reserves.
-Among the most influential private equity firms worldwide, the Blackstone Group is the largest in terms of funds raised.
+After skyrocketing in 2021, however, private equity activity slowed down in the following years, due to multiple factors such as inflationary headwinds, rising interest rates, geopolitical unrest and general uncertainty.
+With an estimated value of nearly 2.7 trillion dollars, private equity dry capital - a term commonly used in the private equity world to refer to committed, but unallocated capital - reached unprecedented heights in 2023, before decreasing slightly in 2024.
+A high level of dry capital means that private equity firms have unspent cash reserves.
+Among the most influential private equity firms worldwide, KKR, a leading global investment firm headquartered in New York, is the largest in terms of funds raised.

 More data on the topic